 With the understanding that we have on DevOps as such and also with the basic understanding of what is required for your organization (that is, the requirement for your organization via DevOps), we can now take a quick look at all the possible Testing DevOps options available as on today to pick that best suits your needs.
 Let us not delay this any further and get going with the listing of the products.

-The tool QF-Test is a cross-platform software for the GUI test automation which specializes on Java/Swing, SWT, Eclipse plug-ins and RCP applications, Java applets, Java Web Start, ULC.
-Alongside all these, it also specializes in cross-browser test automation of static and dynamic web-based applications (HTML and AJAX frameworks like ExtJS, GWT, GXT, RAP, Qooxdoo, Vaadin, PrimeFaces, ICEfaces and ZK).
-The latest versions of the software too, Version 4.0 added Windows support for the Web browser Chrome, support for JavaFX and the AJAX frameworks jQuery UI and jQueryEasyUI were added.
+The tool QF-Test is a cross-platform software for GUI test automation that specializes in Java/Swing, SWT, Eclipse plug-ins and RCP applications, Java applets, Java Web Start, and ULC.
+Alongside all these, it also specializes in cross-browser test automation of static and dynamic web-based applications (HTML and AJAX frameworks like ExtJS, GWT, GXT, RAP, Qooxdoo, Vaadin, PrimeFaces, ICEfaces, and ZK).
+The latest version of the software too, Version 4.0 added Windows support for the Web browser Chrome, support for JavaFX, and the AJAX frameworks jQuery UI and jQueryEasyUI were added.

 Following are some of the advantages of using QF-Test, let us now take a look at each and every one of them: